ColOfAbRiX/the-road-to-fp/01_different_way_of_thinking.md

 new point of view and see problems from a different angle, increasing the tools at my disposal when I tackle a problem.

-I have highligted that these changes are needed to become proficient and write good code but you could say that there are "levels of functional style" where at one end you can work with just pure functions, composing and calling them, without introducing anything new or, on the other end, you can make use of tools developed to make specific tasks easier.
+I have highlighted that these changes are needed to become proficient and write good code but you could say that there are "levels of functional style" where at one end you can work with just pure functions, composing and calling them, without introducing anything new or, on the other end, you can make use of tools developed to make specific tasks easier.
 The choice of where to stand is on